 Why Traders Come: The Funding Arbitrage

-We've followed a full trade - mint, price, hedge, backing, redeem - so we know how Own works.
+We've followed a full trade - mint, price, backing, redeem - so we know how Own works.
 Now we ask the question that makes the whole thing run: why does anyone bother?
 Who shows up to trade, and what are they actually after?

 Perps and the fee called funding

 To keep a perp's price glued to the real stock, exchanges use a recurring payment between the two sides called funding.
-When lots of people are crowding into the long side - which is what happens with hot names - the longs pay the shorts.
+When lots of people crowd into the long side - which is what happens with hot names - the longs pay the shorts.
 Think of it as a crowding fee: the popular side pays the unpopular side to stay balanced.

-That offsetting long is exactly what Own provides, cheaply and with leverage.
+That offsetting long is exactly what Own provides - cheaply, and with leverage.

 The trade: build a cheap long, short the perp, pocket the gap

-Trader has $100k
+Fund has $100k

 |